GitGab19/bitcoin-mining-custom-RMM/README.md

 * **Assuming to use a Raspberry PI**, first of all you have to assemble its components (cover, fans, etc.)
 * **Flash the SD card** with the standard OS (you can follow [this guide](https://www.raspberrypi.com/documentation/computers/getting-started.html))
 * Plug in a monitor, keyboard and mouse to the Raspberry and boot it
-* Set a static local IP for your Raspberry PI: <ins>**it's important that it doesn't change because both the Sonoff and the sensors board will be setup in order to find the MQTT broker at this fixed IP address**</ins>
+* Set a static local IP for your Raspberry PI: <ins>**it's important that it doesn't change**</ins> because both the Sonoff and the sensors board will be setup later in order to find the MQTT broker at this fixed IP address
+    > **Warning** the **default IP address that I used in the configuration** of the services that are composing the RMM system is **192.168.1.170**: if it's available in your local network, I really suggest to use this address for your Raspberry PI.
+In this case you will not need to change anything to make the whole system work perfectly.<br>
+    If you set a different from 192.168.1.170, have a look at [this readme](./miner-RMM/README.md) in order to make everything work correctly!
 * **Install the software requirements** for the RMM system:
   * Git (guide [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
   * Docker (guide [here](https://docs.docker.com/get-docker/))